 Owner of Rock n Roll Reptiles and instructor.

 I have are a young rhino iguana named Walter (trust me, he runs my entire life!), a grey rat snake named Otto and an albino California King Snake named Pinkie who goes to Education Outreach events with me.
 In the time I have been a member, I have met some wonderful people who love animals, take action for conservation, and reach out to the community via education events and finding homes for abandoned herps.
 This is a great group of hard working herpers and I’ve learned so much from them already.

 I’m not a herper, but my wife Peggy is.
 I help the Society by doing their taxes, and lots of loading and unloading her car for Outreach Events and meetings.
 Also, we published a fundraiser book for the Society and other animal rescues in the Los Angeles area.

 I’m Jordan.
 I have been keeping reptiles for 5 years and a member of the Herp Society for 4 years.
 I have 4 snakes, a bearded dragon, tree frogs, a created gecko, 2 tarantulas and a colony of Madagascar hissing roaches.

 My favorite reptiles are snakes, having had them since I was eight yrs. old.
 My wife and I currently keep snakes, along with box turtles and Russian tortoises.
 I’m a keyboardist, composer, author and educator.
 I have taught music since 1994, written and published several piano books through my company Wehrli Publications, and have performed throughout the country.

-I am the Legislation Chair for the SWHS.
+I am the Publications Chairman for the SWHS.